|George Sylvester Viereck's magazine, The Fatherland (1914)

 In his study hung portraits of Kaiser Wilhelm, Hitler, and Goebbels alongside those of Freud and Einstein.
 “All these people I have known and admired,” he liked to tell visitors.
 “The psychoanalyst, the scientist, and the dynamic force – all have been my friends.”

 *He lived out his years with his son, Peter, a professor at Mt.
-Holyoke College, and Peter's family.
+Holyoke College.